mcrmobile/Android-Refactoring/README.md

 * "compose" uses Jetpack Compose, please select this module if you are comfortable writing compose code
 * "xml" uses more traditional XML layouts, please select this module if you are more comfortable using XML layouts

-## Part 1 (approx 20 mins)
+## Exercise

 The bulk of the implementation is in MainActivity.kt

-Spend 5 minutes discussing some improvements to the current implementation based on your experience and knowledge of Android and Software Engineering best practises with your interviewers.
+Spend some time discussing some improvements to the current implementation based on your experience and knowledge of Android and Software Engineering best practises with your interviewers.

 Think about:
 * Architecture